 In the UAE, we protested outside the Dubai Zoo, where animals suffer under the scorching sun for human entertainment, and outside Dubai’s Air France office because Air France is the only major airline in the world that still ships monkeys to be killed in laboratories.
 PETA’s also launched vegan campaigns in the Middle East, including in Syria and Jordan, and Jordanian boxing champion Arifa Bseiso also teamed up with PETA to encourage others to go vegan.

 — PETA Asia (@PETAAsia) July 9, 2018

-PETA has also worked with actor Amy Samir Ghanem to call for kindness to donkeys in Egypt and Jordan, where these animals are forced to haul heavy loads and tourists under the scorching sun.
-The animals rarely get to rest and are almost never given vital veterinary care for their painful injuries.
-If you’re traveling to the Middle East, please skip the donkey rides and, instead, offer water and fresh fruit to these overworked animals.
+PETA worked with actor Amy Samir Ghanem to call for kindness to donkeys in Egypt and Jordan, where they and other animals are forced to haul heavy loads and tourists under the blazing sun.
+Deprived of water and shade, donkeys, horses, and other working animals rarely get to rest and are almost never given vital veterinary care for their painful injuries.
+If you’re traveling to the Middle East, please skip these rides and instead offer water and fresh fruit to the overworked animals.

 After our undercover investigation revealed egregious abuse at Egypt’s top tourist sites, we led a campaign to ban animal rides, which garnered the support of over 100,000 people.
 Following more than a year of pressure from PETA and our supporters, the country’s tourism ministry announced plans to ban camel and horse rides around the Giza pyramids and in the archaeological areas.
 Tourists will soon be able to use eco-friendly electric cars and buses, as we recommended.